Investigating Black-Box Function Recognition Using Hardware Performance Counters: Identifying Known Security Vulnerabilities in OpenSSL

 \section{Identifying Known Security Vulnerabilities in OpenSSL}

 Cryptographic libraries are often deployed as static or shared libraries in end-user applications.
-OpenSSL, for instance, is deployed as \texttt{libssl} and \texttt{libcrypto}, where the former implements the TLS protocols and the latter implements the dependent cryptographic algorithms that may be used in isolation.
-Both libraries are, by default, compiled and named using their major and minor version numbers, e.g.\ 1.1, 1.0 and 3.0.
-Further incremental sub-versions are made following the remediation of security vulnerabilities, known as \emph{lettered} releases.
-In this use case, we examine the extent to which our approach can detect vulnerable OpenSSL lettered versions using measurements from affected cryptographic algorithms.
-Put simply: \emph{given a {\tt libcrypto} implementation, can we detect the presence of known security vulnerabilities using HPCs?} Specifically, we examine the extent to which OpenSSL vulnerabilities can be identified using our approach within \texttt{libcrypto}~\cite{openssl:vulnerabilities}.
-Such an approach may be useful as a reconnaissance step for evaluating potential attack vectors where compiled cryptographic libraries are dependencies.
+OpenSSL, for instance, is deployed as \texttt{libssl} and \texttt{libcrypto}, with the latter implementing dependent cryptographic algorithms which may be used in isolation.
+By default, both libraries are compiled and named using major and minor version numbers, e.g.\ 1.0, 1.1, and 3.0.
+Incremental sub-versions are also released after remedying known security vulnerabilities, known as \emph{lettered} releases.

+In this use case, we examine the extent to which vulnerable \texttt{libcrypto} lettered versions can be detected using HPC measurements from invoking affected cryptographic functions.
+Specifically, we examine the extent to which OpenSSL vulnerabilities can be identified using HPC differences in calls to patched and unpatched \texttt{libcrypto} functions.
+This can be used as an exploratory technique for isolating useful attack vectors in the dependencies of application binaries.
+Broadly, the attacker is assumed to possess the ability to: \Circled{1} instrument the target binary to measure function calls to the dependent library; or \Circled{2} compile and link his/her own measurement harness to invoke functions in the dependency.